alienmouth/alienmouth.github.io/submit/index.md

 some other publishers we really like are "witch craft mag," "electric cereal," "the newer york," "have u seen my whale," "civil coping mechanisms," "bear parade," and "boost house" so read those to catch a feel for what we are going for

 the deadline for the spring quarterly edition is: april 20th at midnight<br>
-the deadline for the april monthly edition is: april 1st at midnight
+the deadline for the june monthly edition is: may 25th at midnight